 We continue to work closely with Visit Norfolk and Visit Suffolk in producing quarterly Tourism Business Confidence Monitors on their behalf.
 To take part in the latest survey please click here.

 Ian Russell MBE, Wroxham Barns and Visit East Anglia Director said, “I would urge all tourism businesses to take part in the survey.
 This is your chance to share your thoughts and experiences on your business, the destination in which you trade and the wider economy.
 Put simply there is no other platform which enables your views to be heard and assessed in an objective and focussed way.
 The results of the survey become more valuable and more relevant as the number of businesses taking part increases.
 The survey enables those who volunteer to steer our DMO’s and the County organisations to speak from a position of strength about the challenges that you and I face and our wishes for the future.
 To not take part is, to be blunt, negligent and wasteful of your chance to make a valuable contribution to our industry.
 The survey is well thought out, thought provoking and very easy to complete (around 15 minutes).
 To be able to receive the survey results and to compare your views against all business in the area is really helpful and until recently simply was not possible.”

-As always, we respect the confidentiality of those businesses providing data for the survey.
-We do not publish the details of any individual participants to any organisation.
-If you would like clarification on this please see our confidentiality guarantee on this or alternatively please call me on 0845 4081732 or email firstname.lastname@example.org and we will be happy to discuss our policy with you.
+As always, we understand and need for respect the confidentiality of the data provided by businesses for the survey.
+We do not publish the details of any individual participants to any organisation although for those businesses who provide information we can produce for them a bespoke benchmark report against the sector as a whole.
+If you would like clarification on our confidentiality guarantee we have more information here or alternatively please call me on 0845 4081732 or email firstname.lastname@example.org and we will be happy to discuss our policy with you.